centreon/centreon-documentation/cloud/alerts-notifications/dashboards.md

 ### Share the playlist

-> You can only share your playlist with contacts who have access to your Centreon platform.
+> You can only share your playlist with contacts who have access to your Centreon platform and are authorized Dashboards viewers.

 - Click the **Share with contacts** button from the line of your playlist.
 The **Playlist access rights** modal is displayed.